-For the purpose of the Terrestrial Code, a country that does not fulfil the requirements in Article 8.11.3. is considered to be infected with Rabies virus
+For the purposes of the Terrestrial Code, a country that does not fulfil the requirements in Article 8.12.3. is considered to be infected with Rabies virus.

 Standards for diagnostic tests and vaccines are described in the Terrestrial Manual.